-Per the PS21/21 "The UK leverage ratio framework" issued by the PRA in October 2021, the Company is subject to the binding regulatory minimum leverage ratio requirement of 3.25% plus a countercyclical leverage ratio buffer rate of 35% of the firm's CCyB rate.
+Per the PS21/21 "The UK leverage ratio framework" issued by the PRA in October 2021, the Company is subject to the binding regulatory minimum leverage ratio requirement of 3.25% plus a countercyclical leverage ratio buffer rate of 35% of the firm's countercyclical capital buffer ('CCyB') rate.
 The new leverage ratio binding requirement has gone live since 1 January 2023.